bsenst/dtc-de-2023/README.md

 # project week

-- [x] learn from project from students of former 2022 course
+- [x] learn from projects of students taking the earlier course run

 # additional tools